implicit89/screen-prompt/README.md

 ## Out of Scope for MVP (Future Work)

-* Advanced selection methods (circular, freehand drawing).
+* Advanced selection methods (e.g., circular, freehand drawing, specific window selection).
-* Integration with additional local or cloud-based AI/LLM services beyond the initially configured ones.
+* Support for a wider range of specific cloud AI services or local LLM backends beyond the current OpenAI, Gemini, and configurable Ollama setup.
-* Detailed progress indicators or loading animations.
+* Detailed progress indicators or loading animations during AI processing (the current status is basic text in the result window).
-* Support for multi-monitor screen selection beyond the primary display.
+* Enhanced multi-monitor support for screen capture (current implementation is primarily focused on the primary display for capture initiation and result window placement).
-* Advanced, production-grade API key management solutions.
+* Production-grade secure API key management (e.g., using OS-level credential managers like macOS Keychain or Windows Credential Manager).
+The current system stores settings, including API keys if entered, in a local configuration file managed by `electron-store`.
+* A more user-friendly UI for managing multiple local server profiles or a list of favorite Ollama models.
+* Automatic application updates.